TEACH

 How to tell your story without boring your audience to death.

-Presentation apps haven’t fundamentally changed at all since the early 80s.
-In all that time they’ve never really solved the human side of the problem.
-As designers, we feel compelled to create a new solution, one with a slightly different emphasis.
-By changing our focus, we change the likely outcome.
+Presentation apps haven’t improved much since the 80s.
+As designers, we wanted to rethink the approach.
 To avoid reinventing the wheel, it is useful to look back before moving forward.